SkafteNicki/dtu_mlops/02_code_organisation/readme.md

 Editor		   | Webpage  				| Comment (Biased opinion)
 -------------------|------------------------------------|----------------------------------------------------------------------
-Spyder             | https://www.spyder-ide.org/        | Matlab like enviroment that is easy to get started with Visual studio code | https://code.visualstudio.com/     | Support for multiple languages with fairly easy setup PyCharm            | https://www.jetbrains.com/pycharm/ | IDE for python professionals.
+Spyder             | https://www.spyder-ide.org/        | Matlab like environment that is easy to get started with Visual studio code | https://code.visualstudio.com/     | Support for multiple languages with fairly easy setup PyCharm            | https://www.jetbrains.com/pycharm/ | IDE for python professionals.
 Will take a bit of time getting used to
 --------------------------------------------------------------------------------------------------------------------------------